digitalbazaar/bedrock-ledger-storage-mongodb/README.md

 The blocks API is used to perform operations on blocks associated with a particular ledger.

-### Create a Block
+### Add a Block

-Creates a block in the ledger given a block, metadata associated with the block, and a set of options.
+Adds a block in the ledger given a block, metadata associated with the block, and a set of options.

 * block - the block to create in the ledger.